lightbend/kalix-javascript-sdk/samples/ts/ts-valueentity-counter/README.md

-You will need to update the `akkasls.dockerImage` property in the `pom.xml` and refer to [Configuring registries](https://docs.kalix.io/projects/container-registries.html) for more information on how to make your docker image available to Akka Serverless.
+You will need to update the `akkasls.dockerImage` property in the `pom.xml` and refer to [Configuring registries](https://docs.kalix.io/projects/container-registries.html) for more information on how to make your docker image available to Kalix.

-Finally you can or use the [Akka Serverless Console](https://console.kalix.io) to create a project and then deploy your service into the project either by using `npm run deploy`, through the `akkasls` CLI or via the web interface.
+Finally you can or use the [Kalix Console](https://console.kalix.io) to create a project and then deploy your service into the project either by using `npm run deploy`, through the `akkasls` CLI or via the web interface.
 When using `npm run deploy`, NPM will also conveniently package and publish your docker image prior to deployment.